John Louis Taylor

-John Louis Taylor (March 1, 1769 – January 29, 1829) was an American jurist and first chief justice of the North Carolina Supreme Court.
+John Louis Taylor (March 1, 1769 – January 29, 1829) was an American jurist who served as the first chief justice of North Carolina from 1819 to 1829.

+Early life and education

 Born in London, England, he is the only foreign-born Chief Justice in state history.
 He was brought to America at the age of 12 and attended the College of William & Mary.

+Career

 Taylor was elected to represent Fayetteville, North Carolina in the North Carolina House of Commons in 1792, 1794 and 1795.
 He became a state Superior Court judge in 1798 and turned over most of his law practice to his brother-in-law, young William Gaston, who later became a North Carolina Supreme Court judge and U.S. Congressman.

 Before 1818, several North Carolina Superior Court judges met en banc twice each year, to review appeals and disputes from their own trial courts.
-This was eventually called the "Supreme Court."
-Taylor sat as part of this Court often and in 1810 was chosen as its chief justice.
+This was eventually called the "Supreme Court".
+He sat as part of this Court often and in 1810 was chosen as its chief justice.
 When the North Carolina General Assembly decided to create a full-time, distinct Supreme Court in 1818, the legislators chose three men to make up the new Court: Taylor, Leonard Henderson, and John Hall.
 The three met and elected Taylor to once again assume his title of chief justice.

-He served on the Court until his death, near Raleigh, in 1829.
-Taylor is buried in Historic Oakwood Cemetery.
+Taylor served on the Court until his death, near Raleigh, in 1829.
+He is buried in Oakwood Cemetery.
+Elmwood, his home at Raleigh, was listed on the National Register of Historic Places in 1975.

+Personal life

-Taylor was a prominent Freemason and served as Grand Senior Warden of North Carolina, while William R. Davie was Grand Master, and he himself served as Grand Master from 1802–1804 and from 1814-1816.
+Taylor was a prominent Freemason and served as Grand Senior Warden of North Carolina, while William R. Davie was Grand Master, and he himself served as Grand Master from 1802 to 1804 and from 1814 to 1817.
 He was a member of Phoenix Lodge No. 8, A.F. & A.M., Fayetteville, North Carolina.

-Elmwood, his home at Raleigh, was listed on the National Register of Historic Places in 1975.